 It is incredibly important to shop around for a new policy at least every three years, although every year would be even better.
 For drivers with auto policies in Dallas and San Antonio, rates can range by several thousand dollars between certain insurers for the same profile.
 If you stay with the same company year after year, there is no way to know if your rates are going up faster than other companies unless you have access to that data by comparing quotes.

 If you are content with your auto insurer, you can reduce your rates by re-evaluating your coverage limits.
 For example, If you own a car that is more than 10 years old and/or worth less than $3,000, you do not need to have comprehensive or collision insurance.
 The value of the vehicle will be worth less than what you pay for those coverages over five years.
 That could end up saving nearly 50% of what you normally pay yearly.

 You can save money by also making sure your liability limits reflect the total amount of assets you carry.
 For example, if you carry $200,000 in assets between your home, car and bank accounts, you do not need liability over that amount.
 You just need enough to protect the total amount you can be sued for.
 Alternatively, if your bank statements and assets have decreased, your liability limits can likewise be dropped to match.

-Ideally you should buy as much liability insurance you can afford, but if you are currently struggling to afford your policy, adjusting your limits to reflect your assets can end up saving you some more money.
+Ideally, you should buy as much liability insurance you can afford, but if you are currently struggling to afford your policy, adjusting your limits to reflect your assets can end up saving you some more money.
 Be aware though, you should also account for any future salary you may make.
-If you know you are due for a big pay raise in the future, adjust for what your assets may be when that pay raise comes.
+If you know you are due for a big pay raise in the future, adjust according to what your assets may be when that pay raise comes.

 Nielsen iClout data